 ABOUT Torri Whitaker

-Harshita Chaudhary is currently a Master’s student at Texas A&M University, majoring in Computer Science.
-She completed her Bachelor of Technology degree in Electronics & Communication Engineering from Vellore Institute of Technology, India.
-After completing her undergraduate studies, she worked as a software developer at Oracle for three years.
-She began working on the PEER project in summer 2020 and her work involves developing and maintaining the PEER website.
+Samiksha Marne is currently a Master’s student at Texas A&M University, majoring in Computer Science.
+She completed her Bachelor of Engineering degree in Information and Technology from Mumbai University, India.
+She has worked on several projects and published her research work in the field of Computer Science.
+She began working on the PEER project in summer 2021.
+Her work involves developing and maintaining the PEER website.
 She aims to make the website accessible and up-to-date so that the carefully curated educational content by the PEER team reaches the students and teachers in the best possible way.